French election: Euro jumps as Macron emerges as front runner

 The former economics minister and investment banker beat far-right leader Marine Le Pen into second place in the first round of voting Sunday.
 They will face off in a second round on May 7.

 The euro jumped against the dollar to its highest level since November as investors bet that the chances of Le Pen winning power were fading.
-The currency trimmed its gains later but French stocks added 4% in early trading.
+The currency trimmed its gains later but the main French stock market index -- the CAC 40 -- gained 4% in early trading.

 Wall Street was enthusiastic about the result too: Futures markets indicated gains of roughly 1% for the main Dow Jones and S&P indexes.